webpack/webpack-cli/OPTIONS.md

   --ignore-warnings-message <value...>                                               A RegExp to select the warning message.
   --ignore-warnings-module <value...>                                                A RegExp to select the origin module for the warning.
   --ignore-warnings-reset                                                            Clear all items provided in configuration.
 Ignore specific warnings.
-  --infrastructure-logging-debug <value...>                                          Enable/Disable debug logging for all loggers.
+  --infrastructure-logging-debug [value...]
+Enable/Disable debug logging for all loggers.
 Enable debug logging for specific loggers.
+  --no-infrastructure-logging-debug                                                  Negative 'infrastructure-logging-debug' option.
   --infrastructure-logging-debug-reset                                               Clear all items provided in configuration.
 Enable debug logging for specific loggers.
   --infrastructure-logging-level <value>                                             Log level.
   --mode <value>                                                                     Defines the mode to pass to webpack.